Transforming Anxiety and Difficult Thoughts

 It is important that we don’t judge ourselves when we see these thoughts; they are just thoughts!
 The transformation practice is simply to set a powerful new intention.
-We can see that our thoughts are unbidden, impersonal, and unhealthy thoughts are painful and do not have our best interest in mind.
+We can see that certain thoughts are unbidden, impersonal, and unhealthy thoughts are painful and do not have our best interest in mind.
 Out of compassion for ourselves we can feel their danger.
-“Like rotten garbage,” says the Buddha, “we can put them down.”
+“Like unhealthy garbage,” says the Buddha, “we can put them down.”
 Or we can visualize sweeping them out of our body down to become manure for the earth.
 Then we can add a skillful replacement.

 Practice: Recognizing Our Mind States